 - Limited General Obligation Bonds – Brink Meyer Road Neighborhood Improvement District – Series 2014B – $3,675,000.
 The Brink Meyer Road NID financed the extension of Brink-Myers Road and a related retaining wall to serve the southeast quadrant of the intersection.

-All of the City’s General Obligation debt is held by private investors (bondholders), and the City does not owe money to the Platte County Regional Sewer District related to the Brush Creek sanitary sewer.
+All of the City’s general obligation debt is held by private investors (bondholders) and the City does not owe money to the Platte County Regional Sewer District related to the Brush Creek sanitary sewer.
 The NID debt is backed by special assessments on properties that benefit from the public road and sewer improvements that were constructed.
 Due to a variety of factors, including the recent economic recession, private development did not occur as envisioned or scheduled by the original owners.
 The majority of properties are now owned or controlled by Bank of Blue Valley and the City of Parkville.
 If the properties are delinquent on assessments, the City must absorb the cost to make the annual debt payments on the bonds.
+The City foreclosed on one property and accepted a deed transfer on another delinquent property due to the lack of payment of the assessments.
+The City owns approximately 118 acres in the corridor.
+The City has saved over $1.5 million of emergency reserve funds in part to protect against the debt liability.
+In May 2014, Standard & Poor’s upgraded the City’s credit rating to AA, a very high rating that indicates a very strong capacity to meet financial commitments.
+The City intends to encourage development that will assume part of the original debt and to generate revenue to help offset the debt burden the City has assumed due to the delinquent property assessments.

 In addition to the economic development efforts, staff and the Board of Aldermen devised a financial strategy to ensure adequate funding for debt payments if assessments continue at the 2015 level.
 The strategy involves the following: